Hands on: Nikon Zf review

 Nikon Zf: Build & Handling

-Now, many people will instantly dismiss this camera as a hipster camera – but I don’t know why that is a "dirty" term.
+Many people will instantly dismiss this camera as a hipster camera, but I don’t know why that is a dirty term.
 I am the type of photographer who not only cares about how my images look but also cares about the look of all the gear that I shoot with.
-My camera is the most constant piece of technology in my life and gets used for years and years, so I end up seeing a lot of it, so why wouldn’t I want it to look as good as possible?
+My camera is the most constant piece of technology in my life and gets used for years, so I end up seeing a lot of it, why wouldn’t I want it to look as good as possible?

+For a full vintage effect, the camera has dials and switches galore, with dials for shutter speed, ISO, and exposure.
 The aperture is controlled using the front wheel and is displayed on the small display up top, which is thankfully larger and easier to read than the dial from the Z fc.
-There is also a switch to flick from stills to video, different shooting modes, as well as swapping the camera from color to monochrome picture styles.
+There is also a switch to flick from stills to video, different shooting modes, as well as swapping the camera from color to monochrome.
+The mode is set using a sliding switch, which did manage to get knocked a few times into a different mode, so I had to learn to check it before I started shooting.
+The shutter button on the Zf is frustratingly sensitive, and I ended up taking far too many shots of the ground, or before the camera had focused.

-The Nikon Zf styling isn’t all vintage; there are a few modern twists as well.
-It has a fully articulating screen on the rear, so you can vlog or shoot from awkward angles, and there are all the modern ports present for charging the battery in-camera via USB-C or connecting headphones or microphones.
+The Nikon Zf isn’t all vintage, there are a few modern twists as well, the Zf has a fully articulated screen on the rear, so you can vlog or shoot from awkward angles, and there are all the modern ports present for charging the battery in-camera via USB-C or connecting headphones or microphones.
+I personally think that Nikon should have gone with a tilting screen for the Zf, as the hinge for the screen does stick out a little awkwardly, and the screen does not fold flush against the back of the camera.

-How many SE lenses Nikon is planning to make in the classic style is anyone's guess, as I am sure Nikon won’t waste resources on creating duplicate lenses – and its modern-looking lenses are going to take priority.
-This confusion has led to issues like the retro-inspired Nikon lenses bafflingly not having manual aperture rings, and when such careful consideration has been taken to offer the most film-camera-like experience possible in the Zf (and Z fc) body, it seems like an odd choice to not include aperture rings on its lenses.
+This confused split has led to issues like the retro-inspired Nikon lenses bafflingly not having aperture rings, which when such careful consideration has been taken to offer the most film-camera-like experience possible in the Zf (and Z fc) body, seems like an odd choice to not include aperture rings on its lenses.

 Nikon Zf: Photo Performance